Space of nonnegatively curved metrics and pseudoisotopies: Manifolds for which is not injective on rational homotopy

 To prove (3) let $B=HP^d$.
 Similarly to (2) if $k\ge 4$, then $H^*(T;\Q)$ is not singly generated.
 The same holds for $k=1$ as then $T\to B$ is the trivial $S^1$-bundle because $HP^d$ is $2$-connected.
 Thus $k$ must equal $2$ or $3$.
 Finally, if $e$ were zero for $k=3$, then ({\bf G}) gives that $H^3(T;\Q)$ and $H^4(T;\Q)$ are nonzero, so $H^*(T;\Q)$ could not be singly generated. \end{proof}

 \begin{rmk} (a) The exceptional cases above do happen.
-Examples are the unit tangent bundle to $S^{d}$ with $d$ even, which is a rational homology sphere, the Hopf bundles $S^1\to S^{2d+1}\to CP^d$ and $S^3\to S^{4d+3}\to HP^d$, and the canonical $S^1$ quotient $S^2\to CP^{2d+1}\to HP^d$ of the latter bundle.
+Examples are the unit tangent bundle to $S^{d}$ with $d$ even (whose total space is a rational homology sphere), the Hopf bundles { $S^1\to S^{2d+1}\to CP^d$} and { $S^3\to S^{4d+3}\to HP^d$}, and the canonical $S^1$ quotient { $S^2\to CP^{2d+1}\to HP^d$} of the latter bundle.
 All nontrivial $S^2$-bundles over $S^4$ have singly generated total space, see~\cite[Corollary 3.9]{GroZil}.
 Each of these total spaces appears as $\d E$ where $\Int E$ admits a complete metric of $K\ge 0$.

 (b) The assumption that $B=S^n, CP^n$ or $HP^n$ is there only to simplify notations by excluding some cases not relevant to our geometric applications.
 The proof of Lemma~\ref{lem: sphere bundle singly generated} applies to some other bases, e.g. the Cayley plane or biquotients with singly generated cohomology, which are classified in~\cite{KapZil}.
 In particular, the unit tangent bundle to the Cayley plane does not have singly generated cohomology.